Skip to main content

 Key takeaways:

-• After you meet your deductible, your health insurance plan helps you pay for covered services, like prescription refills and mental health therapy.
+• After you meet your deductible, your health insurance plan helps you pay for covered services.
+Examples include prescription refills and mental health therapy.

 • Most health insurance plans cover preventive care services, like mammograms and immunizations, before you meet your deductible.